 Computer Club - Students with an interest in computer programming, web design as well as other aspects of technology are welcome to join the computer club.

-Chess Club/Chess Team - Beginner through advance players welcome to the club; meets twice weekly October-March.
+Chess Club/Chess Team - Beginner through advanced players welcome to the club; meets twice weekly October-March.
 The chess team is made up of the top ranked players from chess club.
 It is a winter varsity sport and teammates are expected to attend all practices and matches.

 Deaf Academic Bowl - The Deaf Academic Bowl is an academic competition for deaf and hard of hearing students.